Builtin saving scripts

 You may use any of the following dialects:

-If no dialect is defined, sqlite is used by default.
+If no dialect is defined, sqlite

 Connection options

-In all cases except of sqlite you probably need to supply some kind of connection options.
+you probably need to supply some kind of connection options.

 Table name

-You can change the table name in any dialect by specifying the table option.
+You can change the table name in any dialect by specifying the table

-If no table option is provided an internal uuid will be used.
+option is provided an internal uuid will be used.

 dataTypes